-At the corner of rue d’Italie and rue Cardinale, the St. John-of-Malta Church was probably built from 1272 to 1278 on the site of a former sanctuary dedicated to the Hospitallers in the 11th century.
-The church is known for being the first Gothic sanctuary to be erected in Provence where Romanesque style was the rule.
+At the corner of rue d’Italie and rue Cardinale, the St. John-of-Malta Church probably dates back to 1272-1278.
+It occupies the site of a former sanctuary dedicated to the Hospitallers in the 11th century.
+The church was the first Gothic sanctuary edified in Provence where the Romanesque style was the rule.

 The lower part of the bell tower is set on a massive square and supported by buttresses.
-The first floor is punctuated by four tall narrow windows and houses the unique bell.
+Four tall narrow windows punctuate the first floor which houses the unique bell.
 Above, the spire is surrounded by four turrets which contain eight dormer windows.
-In the Middle-Ages, the bell tower was crowned by a metallic cob topped with a Latin cross.
+In the Middle Ages, the bell tower was crowned by a metallic cob topped with a Latin cross.
 In 1754, the cross was destroyed by lightning and was replaced by a Maltese Cross.

-Reaching 67 m high, the tower is Aix’s tallest building, even surpassing the cathedral.
+Reaching 67 m high, the tower is Aix’s tallest building, even surpassing Aix Cathedral.

-The side chapels bordering the vaulted nave used to host the rich tombs of the Counts of Provence and the House of Barcelona.
+The side chapels bordering the vaulted nave hosted the rich tombs of the Counts of Provence and the House of Barcelona.

 Palais de Malte

 On Place Saint Jean de Malte, the former palace of the priory of St John of Malta now houses the Granet Museum.